 Drink well

 Water should never be underestimated as a powerful way to energize your body.
-Grabbing a coffee or another caffeinated beverage may provide a temporary energy fix but could very well leave you feeling low on energy once the effects have worn off.
+Grabbing a coffee or another caffeinated beverage may provide a temporary energy fix, but could leave you feeling low on energy once the effects wear off.
 Caffeine is a diuretic, so it flushes water out of your body.
 If you’re working on ‘how to have more energy,’ take a large glass of water, try out the next tip on the list, and then see if you still ‘need’ that coffee.

 Move your body

-Regular activity has immense benefits, one of which is having a ‘mental’ break to refresh and re-energize the mind so you can return to a task or move on to your next one with increased energy.
-Some tips for increasing your movement levels include taking the stairs, parking further away and walking, getting up from your chair every 20-30 minutes, and walking around the block during break times.
+Regular activity has immense benefits, one of which is a ‘mental’ break to refresh and re-energize the mind, so you can return to a task or move on to your next one with greater energy.
+Some tips for increasing your physical activity include taking the stairs, parking farther away, getting up from your chair every 20-30 minutes, and walking around the block during breaks.

 Read about the value of incidental exercise in this article.
-It’s essential to get away from the mindset that you need to do a full one-hour, intense workout to receive the benefits.
-If you’re working on how to have more energy, a short burst of movement to get the heart rate up and the blood flowing could well be more beneficial.
+It’s essential to get away from the mindset that you need a full, one-hour, intense workout to get the benefits.
+If you’re working on how to increase your energy, a short burst of movement to get your heart rate up and blood flowing could be more beneficial.

-If your body is tired and depleted, a high-intensity or long workout could make you feel more tired.
-If you often find yourself ‘desk bound, ‘ try these simple stretches to help add a little bit of movement into your day.
+If your body is tired and depleted, a high-intensity or long workout could leave you feeling even more tired.
+If you often find yourself ‘desk-bound, ‘ try these simple stretches to add a little bit of movement to your day.

 Mind your stress

-Modern lifestyles can be busy with an array of stresses, which can lead to low energy levels.
-Stress management is a key component in how to have more energy.
+Modern lifestyles can be busy and stressful, which can lead to low energy levels.
+Stress management is a key component of having more energy.
 Try the following stress-reducing tips to increase your energy levels:

 - Practice regular ‘belly’ breathing.
 Stop and take 10 deep breaths with your eyes closed.
 Place one hand on your belly and feel it rise as you breathe in and lower as you breathe out